Can We Keep Your Breath Test Results Out of Court?

 Florida law places a burden on a driver to provide a breath test sample once arrested for DUI or suffer a potential administrative driver license suspension.
 However, a responsibility is also placed upon law enforcement to comply with many rules and regulations associated with the inspection, calibration, operation and certification of the Intoxilyzer and those persons assigned to its care and use.

 Our office is well familiar with the various nuances in the law associated with Intoxilyzer breath testing.
 Through our discovery process we will determine whether the breath testing procedures in your case were consistent with the laws that govern the admissibility of the results in court.
-The attorneys at the Law Offices of Russo Pelletier & Sullivan are in a unique position to critically analyze the breath testing machine.
+The attorneys at the Law Office of Timothy Sullivan are in a unique position to critically analyze the breath testing machine.
 Moreover, Attorney Timothy Sullivan was formerly certified by the Florida Department of Law Enforcement (FDLE) as an Agency Inspector.

 The Prosecutor’s Burden – 9 Critical Questions